Note: SSO is an add-on for the Virtual Event plan.

-Single sign-on (SSO) allows your team to log in to your Airmeet event through an identity provider (IDP) of your choice.
+Single sign-on (SSO) allows your team to log in to your Airmeet event through an identity provider (IDP) of their choice.
 This facilitates better security, easier account management, and accelerated adoption.
 SSO saves the time and effort involved in creating a separate account for your portal.
 Airmeet supports all SAML 2.0 and OpenID providers.
 Some of them are Azure AD, G Suite, JumpCloud, Okta, OneLogin, PingFederate, PingOne, VMWare, etc.,

 2. How do end-users log in using SSO?

-3. How do I enable SSO for my Airmeet Account?
+3. How do I enable SSO for my Airmeet account?

 Please reach out to us at email@example.com to set up SSO for your organization.
-The setup process differs depending on your Identity Provider.
+The setup process differs depending on your identity provider.